danielabar/meblog/src/markdown/rails-query-perf.md

 To get location information, the Trip model must be joined to `trip_request`, which must then be joined to `start_location` via a nested join.
 Getting rider and driver information is a little more complicated as we need to join the `users` table twice, once for Riders (which are joined on trip_request.rider_id), and another time for Drivers (which are joined on trips.driver_id).
 This requires the use of a string join rather than just specifying the model.
 The same `where` clause as before is used to filter on recent trips.

 By default, the result of `joins` will only select the columns from the model class on which its invoked, `Trip` in this case.
-But since the report needs to also show Driver, Rider, and Location information, this scope adds a `select` clause to get all fields from all tables:
+But since the report needs to also show Driver, Rider, and Location information, this scope adds a `SELECT` clause to get all fields from all tables using the ActiveRecord [select](https://api.rubyonrails.org/classes/ActiveRecord/QueryMethods.html#method-i-select) method:

 ```ruby
 class Trip < ApplicationRecord